 Almost everyone who smokes or uses tobacco can remember how their addiction started and how they never intended to become addicted.

 Because addiction changes the biochemical makeup of the brain, it becomes harder to quit the earlier a person starts using.
 Young people are more susceptible to forming an addiction.
-This is because addictive substances like tobacco activate the brain reward system, which is still developing in teens.
+This is because addictive substances like tobacco activate the brain’s reward system, which is still developing in the teen years.
 This part of the brain plays a huge role in the production of memories and addictive behavior.

 People addicted to tobacco products have a physical desire to continue using tobacco, but they also have a psychological desire because of memories associated with using.
 These memories trigger the urge to use tobacco.
 Triggers can be anything from music to certain people or places.
-There is also a strong behavioral addiction associated with nicotine addiction.
-This is why many therapists suggest holding a straw between one’s fingers after they quit smoking cigarettes, or using lollipops.
+There is also a strong behavioral addiction associated with Nicotine addiction.
+This is why many therapists suggest holding a straw between one’s fingers after quitting smoking cigarettes.

-Most people with an addiction to nicotine are aware of the harm tobacco causes, yet they continue to use the substance.
-This abusive behavior is characteristic of addiction.
+Most people with an addiction to Nicotine are aware of the harm tobacco causes, yet they continue to use the substance.
+This behavior is characteristic of addiction.

 Fewer Teens Are Picking Up Tobacco

 Fewer people are smoking these days because an increasing number of teens aren’t picking up tobacco.
 Teens educated about the health risks involved often won’t pick up tobacco in the first place.